wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.1.2 - /08/2011
+- Added textarea and textarea-rich class in the profile area (thanks to Evaluator)
+- Fixed CSS file inclusion, should fix RTL admin layout mess (thanks to Moti Nisim)
+- Fixed extra slash present into image uris (thanks to zyrq)
+- Fixed dropdown selection when illegal characters are present (introduced with v2.0.5) (thanks to Jared)
+- Fixed some URLs still were not caring about https when used

 v2.1.1 - 11/07/2011
 - Fixed compatibility with Theme My Login plug-in (introduced with v2.1.0) (thanks to Michele and Mark)
 - Fixed compatibility with WP-reCAPTCHA plug-in (thanks to des for the patch)